smar377/salt/jncis-lab-salt/README.md

 ## Virtualization & tooling

 EVE-NG (Emulated Virtual Environment Next Generation) Community Edition v2.0.3-112 has been used for the needs of this lab.
 It is a multi-vendor network emulation software that empowers network and security professionals with huge opportunities in the networking world ([eve-ng.net](https://www.eve-ng.net/))

 ## Inventory

 2 x VMs
   - OS: Ubuntu 18.04.6 LTS
   - Processor: x2
   - Memory: 8192 MB

-2 x Juniper VMX Series
+2 x Juniper VMX Series routers
   - OS: Junos 18.2R1.9
   - 1 x VM as virtual control-plane
   - 1 x VM as virtual forwarding-plane

-## Salt architecture init
+## Salt architecture for Junos devices

 As a reminder Salt architecture supports 3 types of setup:
   - Masterless
   - Salt agentless (also known as "salt-ssh", only requirements are SSH + Python deployed on to-be-managed system